torvalds/linux/Documentation/gpu/nova/guidelines.rst

 ========

 The Nova project uses the Rust programming language.
-In this context, all rules of the Rust for Linux project as documented in :doc:`../../rust/general-information` apply.
+In this context, all rules of the Rust for GNU/Linux project as documented in :doc:`../../rust/general-information` apply.
 Additionally, the following rules apply.